Golden rules after hip replacement - why they are mostly unnecessary today

 Myth:

-Patients were previously advised to sleep exclusively on their backs for weeks.
-Sleeping on the side was considered dangerous because it could theoretically destabilize the artificial joint.
+Patients were previously advised to sleep exclusively on their back for weeks.
+Side‑sleeping was considered dangerous because it could theoretically destabilise the artificial joint.

 Reality: